cloudwego/sonic-rs/README.md

 ## Requirements/Notes

-1. Support x86_64 or aarch64.
-Note that the performance in aarch64 is lower and needs optimization.
+1. Faster in x86_64 or aarch64, other architecture is fallback and maybe slower.

 2. ~~Requires Rust nightly version~~ Support Stable Rust now.

-3. please add the compile options `-C target-cpu=native`
+3. Please add the compile options `-C target-cpu=native`

 ## Quick to use sonic-rs